What's the child marriage rate? How big of an issue is child marriage?

 Child marriage is driven by gender inequality and the belief that women and girls are somehow inferior to men and boys.

-There is limited information on child marriage in Kuwait.
+There is limited information on child marriage in Kuwait, but available evidence indicates that is exacerbated by:

 What has this country committed to?